katzwebservices/Gravity-Forms-Directory/readme.txt

 Since 4.1, Smart Approval may return inaccurate entry counts.
 This will be fixed automatically once Gravity Forms 2.3 is released and installed on your site.

 == Changelog ==

+= 4.1.2 on April 2, 2018 =

+* Fixed: Check whether a function exists that was introduced in Gravity Forms 2.2

 = 4.1.1 on March 30, 2018 =